and she can’t find her glue …

 FYI … There are glass plates that will shatter into a BAZILLION PIECES without warning so … don’t be … going to use the word stupid – because it really is … ALWAYS WEAR SAFETY GLASSES when cutting glass or tile and do a different project with the kids.

-All gung-ho to start this project and didn’t have any e6000 adhesive … tried to use clear Liquid Nails and Lexel … NOPE …
+All gung-ho to start the next glass on glass vintage window project and didn’t have any clear e6000 adhesive … have tried Weldbond, Liquid Nails and Lexel … BIG NOPE …

 The pieces fell into place quite nicely.